Speaking of HealthWhat's that sound? A heart murmur can be innocent or seriousSeptember 28, 2023

 Speaking of HealthThe rainbow of urine colors: What's typical, what's notSeptember 26, 2023

-If you've watched the news at all in the last decade, you've probably heard something negative about processed foods.
-Processed foods have been blamed for the national rise in obesity, high blood pressure and diabetes.
-But what exactly is a processed food, and is it really all that bad for you?
+If you've watched the news, you've probably heard something negative about processed foods.
+They've been blamed for the national rise in obesity, high blood pressure and diabetes.
+But what exactly are processed foods, and are they really all that bad for you?